jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Cakes/Hazelnut-praline-coffee-stamp cake.md

 5. Melt and temper the chocolate for the side decoration in advance, spread it thinly onto a parchment paper, roll and freeze.
 6. (Optionally) make the chocolate fish in advance, use a lot of whole nuts there!
 Apply some grey glitter or Candurin on top.
 7. (Optionally) prepare the wafer paper.
-8. Prepare the brushes for coloring and the easel.
+8. Prepare the brushes for coloring and the palette.
 9. Prepare the jam in advance.

 ### --- Chiffon sponge cake ---